Flexible Interactive Workbooks in Excel

 About the Project

-There is a lot of software about for enhancing the teaching of mathematics.
+There is a lot of software available for enhancing the teaching of mathematics.
 Whilst some of this software can be very good, most of it can be restrictive in the way it is used.
 Teachers often find themselves planning a lesson around a piece of software, rather than planning a lesson around the learning objectives and using ICT to enhance the lesson.
 This project focuses on creating resources for use in the classroom that will be flexible and interactive.
 Microsoft Excel is the basis for all of the resources.
-There are a number of advantages to using Excel.
-Firstly almost all schools already have Excel running on all of their computers, so no extra cost is needed.
-Excel is ideal for looking at number and data handling work, it is also possible to produce workbooks to investigate certain aspects of algebra and shape and space.
-Finally it is possible to create professional looking software easily using some of the basic features of Excel and using macros without much experience of Visual Basic.

 About Gatsby Teacher Fellowships